Limitations on quantum key repeaters for all key correlated states: Introduction

 The Quantum Internet (QI) for secure quantum communication is one of the most welcome applications of quantum information theory.
 In the future, Quantum Internet qubits rather than bits will be sent.
-However, both quantum and classical communication suffer from notorious noise in the communication channel.
-This is because the channel is often realized by an optical fiber with a high attenuation parameter.
-To overcome this, in the "classical" Internet we got used to, the signal on the way between sender and receiver is amplified several times in the intermediate stations by copying it.
-This solution does not work in the case of the Quantum Internet, which transmits qubits as the signal they carry can not be amplified on the way due to the quantum no-cloning theorem \cite{Wootters1982,Dieks1982}.
+However, both quantum and classical communication are subject to notorious noise in the communication channel.
+This is because the channel is often implemented using an optical fiber with a high attenuation parameter.
+To overcome this, in the "classical" Internet we are used to, the signal in transit between sender and receiver is amplified several times by intermediate stations through copying.
+This solution does not work in the case of the Quantum Internet, which transmits qubits, as the signal they carry cannot be amplified on the way due to the quantum no-cloning theorem \cite{Wootters1982,Dieks1982}.
 The seminal idea of quantum repeaters \cite{repeaters} resolves the no-cloning obstacle.

-A quantum repeater is a physical realization of a protocol that allows two far apart stations to share the secure key that can be used for the one-time pad encryption.
-There has been tremendous effort put into building such a facility, which is now considered the backbone of the future QI \cite{Wehner2018}.
-The most basic quantum repeater, according to the original idea of \cite{repeaters} consist of an intermediate station $C=C_1C_2$ between two distant stations $A$ and $B$.
-The stations $A$ and $C_1$ obtain an entangled, partially secure quantum state from some source, and so do the $B$ and $C_2$.
-The intermediate states' role is to swap the security content so that $A$ and $B$ share a maximally entangled state.
-In theory, due to the seminal idea of \cite{repeaters} (for other architectures, see \cite{Muralidharan2016} and references therein), this can be achieved by altering two phases: (i) that of entanglement distillation, that is making the entangled states less noisy i.e. as close as possible to the singlet state
+A quantum repeater is a physical realization of a protocol that enables two distant stations to share a secure key that can be used for one-time pad encryption.
+There has been tremendous effort invested in building such a facility, which is now considered the backbone of future QI \cite{Wehner2018}.
+The most basic quantum repeater, according to the original idea of \cite{repeaters}, consists of an intermediate station $C=C_1C_2$ between two distant stations $A$ and $B$.
+The stations $A$ and $C_1$ receive an entangled, partially secure quantum state from a source, as do the stations $B$ and $C_2$.
+The role of intermediate states is to swap the security content, thereby enabling $A$ and $B$ to share a maximally entangled state.
+In theory, due to the seminal idea of \cite{repeaters} (for other architectures, see \cite{Muralidharan2016} and references therein), this can be achieved by altering two phases: (i) that of entanglement distillation, that is, making the entangled states less noisy i.e., as close as possible to the singlet~state